 SCHOOLS AND THE HERITABILITY OF SMOKING BEHAVIORS: THEORETICAL AND METHODOLOGICAL CONSIDERATIONS.
 Abstract: We focus on schools as important social institutions that condition the magnitude of genetic influences on smoking behaviors.
 Specifically, we develop and test five hypotheses that examine gene-environment interactions using the sibling-pair data from the National Longitudinal Study of Adolescent Health.
 We demonstrate significant variation in heritability across schools.
 We find that heritability is significantly reduced within schools characterized as having strong norms regarding smoking behaviors and within schools with limited resources.

 LIFESPAN IS AFFECTED BY PARENTAL AGE AT CHILDBIRTH

-Natalia S. Gavrilova, Leonid A. Gavrilov, Victoria G. Semyonova, Galina N. Evdokushkina
+Natalia S. Gavrilova, Leonid A. Gavrilov, Victoria G. Semyonova, Galina N. Evdokushkina.

 The Heritability of Psychological Resiliency

+Jason D. Boardman.
 Abstract: This paper examines the role of unobserved genetic factors as important determinants of psychological well-being among a national sample of U.S. adults.
-Using sibling and twin-pair data from the National Survey of Mid-Life Development in the U.S. (MIDUS), this paper will examine the relative contribution of heritability to overall variance in psychological resiliency.
+Using sibling and twin-pair data from the National Survey of Mid-Life Development in the U.S. This paper will examine the relative contribution of heritability to overall variance in psychological resiliency.
 Psychological resiliency is assessed as a function of adults levels of psychological distress after considering life-time exposure to acute and chronic stressors.
 Several studies have found resiliency to be a heritability trait but no studies have used data from a national sample and none have examined the moderating role of the social environment in this process.